goplayerjuggler/abc-tools/README.md

 # abc-tools
 A JavaScript library with utility functions for tunes written in ABC format.
 Particularly applicable to Irish, and other, traditional music.

 # features
 * contour sort algorithm
 Sorts tunes by their contour, independent of key and mode.
 The algorithm used for sorting is new/original, as far as I know, and is described [here](./docs/contour_sort.md)
+* contour visualisations as SVGs
 * Extracting initial bars and incipits
 * Doubling/halving bar length - e.g. going from 4/4 to 4/2 and vice versa
-  This is work in progress; still quite buggy.
+  This is work in progress; it has a few small bugs but is still useable.

+# where is it used
+AFAIK at present this is only used by one other repo; a project of mine, [tuneTable](https://github.com/goplayerjuggler/tuneTable), which builds on this repo.
+There’s a [live demo](https://goplayerjuggler.github.io/tuneTable) featuring the contour sort - it sorts first by rhythm, then by contour.

-# about this project
+# AI
-Writing up the sort algorithm, its implementation along with implementation of other features, and the project setup, were all done with the help of Claude.ai and github copilot.
+A lot of the implementation was done with the help of AI, notably with Anthropic’s Claude.ai / Sonnet 4.6.

 ## license